-These photos are the only evidence that George started in the 10th (Scottish) Battalion when he joined the King’s Liverpool Regiment, as his service records have not survived.
+These photos and his medal card are the only evidence that George started in the 10th (Scottish) Battalion when he joined the King’s Liverpool Regiment, as his service records have not survived.

 At some stage he transferred to the Machine Gun Corps, and was serving as a Sergeant in the 135th Company (part of the 21st Brigade) when he was killed in action in Mesopotamia.
 The 135th was formed in Mesopotamia in November 1916.